 He bragged on my cheesy mashed potatoes — they were actually half cauliflower.
 He could eat my marinara sauce with a spoon but he had no idea I blended mushrooms, onions and peppers right into it.
 I snuck fruits and vegetables into anything I possibly could.
 If he noticed, he never said anything but it lead me to think I was quite clever.

 Fortunately, over time he started to venture out and eat lots of things he never would have considered before.
 Now, there isn’t really anything he won’t eat!

-While I was making this easy creamy potato soup — which is actually loaded with leeks, onions, garlic and carrots — I was thinking about those first few years we lived together and how I had to sneak all those things in our meals and realized I didn’t have to hide it from him that this soup was actually loaded with veggies … but for old time’s sake I decided to anyway. 🙂
+While I was making this easy creamy potato soup — which is actually loaded with leeks, onions, garlic and carrots — I was thinking about those first few years we lived together and how I had to sneak all those things in our meals.
+Then I realized I didn’t have to hide it from him that this soup was actually loaded with veggies … but for old time’s sake, I decided to anyway. 🙂

 Ingredients in Slow Cooker Potato Soup

 The ingredients list for this homemade potato soup is short and simple:

 - Olive oil

 - Vegetables: Russet Potatoes, Leeks, carrots, white onion, garlic

 The only “tools” you need are a crock pot or slow cooker as well as a blender.
 I used an immersion blender, but you could ladle it into a normal blender if that’s best for you.